Collet-Eckmann maps in the unicritical family: Introduction

-Partially this work was written when all the authors were participating in the program ``Two Dimensional Maps'' at Mittag-Leffler Institute during the spring 2023.
+\emph{Acknowledgement.} Partially this work was written when all the authors were participating in the program ``Two Dimensional Maps'' at Mittag-Leffler Institute during the spring 2023.
 We thank the organisers for providing a nice working place.
 We are also grateful to Michael Benedicks for stimulating discussions on the topic of this paper.
+The first author gratefully acknowledges partial funding by the Swedish Research Council.
 The second author gratefully acknowledges support from the Knut and Alice Wallenberg Foundation.
-The third author was gratefully supported by Vergstiftelsen and the Qilu Young Scholar Program of Shandong University. \end{Ack}
+The third author was partially supported by NSF of China (No. 12401105, 12522108), Qingdao Natural Science Foundation (No. 24-4-4-zrjj-8-jch), Shandong Provincial Natural Science Fund for Excellent Young Scientists Program (Overseas) (No. 2025HWYQ-021) and also a grant from Vergstiftelsen during his stay in Sweden.